 After its completion in 2010, this hotel appears in millions of photos snapped by tourists every year.
 If you’re not constrained by a budget, the Marina Bay Sands Infinity Pool is a must visit.

 This is definitely a must visit Singapore park.
 The highlights here are the towering Supertree Grove – treelike structures 25m-50m (82-160 feet) high that seem like they were pulled from the set of Avatar.

 This giant observation Ferris wheel is 164m (541 feet) high.
 It held the record as the world’s largest Ferris wheel from 2008 to 2014, when the High Roller, a giant wheel, opened in Las Vegas.
-Check out their official web site.
+Take a ride and enjoy a Singapore Sling.

 SEA Aquarium in Singapore is the second largest aquarium in the world.
 It is part of the Marine Life Park, which includes the Adventure Cove Waterpark.
 It’s located on the Resort World Sentosa Island in Southern Singapore.

 This is a unique place to absorb both Buddhist teachings and Chinese legends.
 Built in 1937, this grotesque theme park depicts some gruesome scenes of Chinese folklore’s Ten Courts of Hell, based on Chinese Buddhism.

 For More on Singapore: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.